Djayden-R/Heating-Panel-Customisation/README.md

 ![Sideview of device](Images/Full_Device_Sideview.png)
 ![Heating panel's ridge](Images/Heating_Panel_Back.jpg)

+I have made a short video demonstrating the finished project, you can find it [here](https://www.youtube.com/watch?v=DKDE-mrpqO4)

 ## How to assemble the device

 Below is a GIF showing the process of putting the device together.
 Some steps are left out, like installing the outlet, connecting the ESP to it, connecting the relay inside the heating panel and to the ESP.